gvellut/jncep/README.md

 jncep track sync
 ```

 The `--reverse` flag can be used for the opposite: The list of series followed on the J-Novel Club website will be updated to add series that are tracked locally by the `jncep` tool.
-This can be useful since the Follow functionality of the website has been added just recently and the calendar of the website can be filtered with just the followed series.

 By default, the `sync` subcommand doesn't do any deletion, it just adds missing entries.
 To make the list of tracked series and followed series identical, the `--delete` flag can be passed.